FastRoutervs.Portkey

 - Useful for multimodal product workflows

-1) IF -> You're currently on Portkey and the product is working
+You're currently on Portkey and the product is working

 Stay for now.
-Re-evaluate in 6–12 months once PAN's roadmap signals get more concrete.
+Re-evaluate in 6–12 months once PAN's roadmap signals get concrete.
 Run a parallel FastRouter audit so you have a comparison when it's time.

-2) IF -> You're choosing a gateway today for the next 12–24 months
+You're choosing a gateway today for the next 12–24 months

 Default to FastRouter.
 Independent roadmap, comparable feature parity, deeper eval and optimization layer.
-The 7-day audit will tell you what your routing efficiency looks like before you commit.

-3) IF -> Your security org has specific 3rd-party guardrail requirements (Patronus, Aporia)
+Your security org has specific 3rd-party guardrail requirements (Patronus, Aporia)

-4) IF -> You're already a Palo Alto Networks customer and want a single vendor
+You're already a Palo Alto Networks customer and want a single vendor

-5) IF -> You need an MIT-licensed self-hostable gateway as a fallback
+You need an MIT-licensed self-hostable gateway as a fallback

 No. PAN has stated existing customers continue to be supported and the deal closes in PAN's Q4 fiscal 2026.
 Day-to-day operations are unchanged.
 The risk is forward-looking — what gets built (or doesn't) over the next 12–24 months.